Currently, the average cost of replacing a flat roof is $7,500-11,000 for a 1,600 sq.ft. ranch style home.

 The most popular flat roofing membranes installed on homes across US are: EPDM Rubber, PVC and TPO.

-Here are their updated material and installation costs, We will also discuss features and top manufacturers, so you can select the best option for your roof.
+We will review the material and installation costs for the most popular flat roof materials.
+We will also discuss pros and cons of each roof as well as top manufacturers, so you can select the best option for your home.

 See costs in your area Start Here - Enter Your Zip Code